 When you’re running a small business, you don’t want hundreds of thousands of customers.
 You want the maximum number of sales at the best possible price – that’s your sweet spot price.

-The economy pricing strategy is for the big guys like Walmart or Lidl, who have so many customers they can afford to charge ridiculously low prices.
+The economy pricing strategy is for the big guys like Walmart or Lidl.
+They have so many customers they can afford to charge ridiculously low prices.
 But you’re running a small business, not a multinational giant.
-In fact, I often tell my mentoring clients to get rid of the Lidl customers.
+I often tell my mentoring clients to get rid of the Lidl customers.